The Global Scrap Metal Industry in 2026: Trends, Challenges, and Future Outlook

 Impressive Market Expansion

 The scrap metal industry is demonstrating robust financial performance across multiple segments.
-The global sales of recycled scrap metal is estimated at USD 75.5 billion in 2025, with revenue projected to rise steadily at a CAGR of 7.1% from 2025 to 2035, reaching USD 149.9 billion by the end of the forecast period.
+Global sales of recycled scrap metal were estimated at USD 75.5 billion in the mid-2020s, with revenue projected to rise steadily at a CAGR of 7.1% over the coming decade, reaching USD 149.9 billion by the end of the forecast period.
 This growth reflects the material's increasing importance as a cost-effective and sustainable raw material alternative.

 Steel scrap, which represents the largest segment of the market, is experiencing particularly strong growth.
 The global market for steel scrap was sized at 543.2 million metric tons in 2024 and is projected to reach 727.1 million metric tons by 2030, reflecting sustained demand from steelmaking operations worldwide.